mpsitech/wdbe-WhizniumDBE/README.md

 The Whiznium Device Builder's Edition, finally as Open Source Software project.

 WhizniumDBE extends the concept of model-based source code generation to the world of FPGA's (and partially MCU's).
-On the Embedded Linux level, it generates access libraries which can be used independently of WhizniumSBE projects.
+On the optional Embedded Linux (host) level, it generates access libraries which can be used independently of WhizniumSBE projects.

 ## How it works

 ![](_exp/dbe.png)

+## Setup instructions

+To prepare your system for use with Whiznium and to learn how to make your first steps, please visit the separate this [separate Git repository](https://github.com/mpsitech/The-Whiznium-Documentation).

+## The Whiznium Developer Experience YouTube format

+WhizniumDBE-related episodes so far include:

+- [S1E1](https://youtu.be/SIz8meoCUl4): Why Whiznium?
+Let a laser scanner do the talking.
+- [S1E2](https://youtu.be/_J5aEs5J9tE): Whiznium modeling: Any aspect that's fit to code.
+- [S1E3](https://youtu.be/Zf6G5EiLEak): Hunting down bugs in Whiznium application code.
+- [S1E4](https://youtu.be/NqhiURBacEI): Boosting your development workflow: the Whiznium tooling.

 ## Source code